 Development and projects

-How are applications put together built and delivered
+How are applications and libraries put together built and delivered

-The XP project structure is based on the Maven approach.
+The XP project structure is based on the Maven project structure.

 Every file and folder has a specific function and purpose as described below: